raj-pranav/learn-solidity/Tutorials/Beginners/9-Visibility-specifiers_and-getters.md

 `Exception : `Only **external** visibility specifier is not applicable for a state variable, remaining three does.

 ## External
-External function are normally not included in a smart contracts (however, you are free to do so as solidity supports it) rather they are designed to be placed in an `Interface`.
-Having present in an Interface, provide the benefit of getting it called (invoked) from other contract or even called via transactions.
-A function once specified as external, can not be called internally (only other contract, which inherits from, can call it).
+A function once specified as external, can be accessed from outside the contract i.e externally and it can NOT be called internally.
+External fucntion consists of address and function signature, they can be passed to external function as well as returned back from the same.

 ```solidity
 // SPDX-License-Identifier: MIT